NK News

-NK News is an American subscription-based news website that provides stories and analysis about North Korea.
-Established in 2011, it is headquartered in Seoul, South Korea with reporters in Washington, D.C. and London.
+NK News is a South Korean subscription-based news website that provides stories and analysis about North Korea.
+Established in 2011, it is headquartered in Seoul, South Korea with reporters in Washington, D.C., and London.
 Reporting is based on information collected from in-country sources, recently returned western visitors to North Korea, stories filed by the Korean Central News Agency (KCNA), interviews with defectors, and reports published by NGOs and western governments.
 The site's founder and Managing Director is Chad O'Carroll, a former employee of the German Marshall Fund, who has written on North Korea and North Korea issues for The Daily Telegraph.